 A panel of five (5) potential hearing officers will be considered.
 The parties shall then meet and strike from the list those unacceptable to the striking party.
 The right to strike the first name from the panel shall be determined by lot.
 The parties, in turn, shall strike the names until only one name remains, and that remaining person shall serve as the hearing officer.

-In the case of a reduction in force for reasons set forth in 13.3.1.4, at the time of a faculty member’s or members’ request for formal hearing, said faculty member or members may ask for participation in the choosing of the hearing officer in the manner provided in RCW 28A.58.455(4), said employee therein being a faculty member for the purposes hereof, and said board of directors therein being the Board of Trustees for purposes hereof: provided, that where there is more than one faculty member affected by the Board of Trustees’ reduction in force, such faculty members requesting hearing must act collectively in making such request; provided further, that costs incurred for the services and expenses of such hearing officer shall be shared equally by the community college and the faculty member or faculty members requesting hearing.
+In the case of a reduction in force for reasons set forth in 13.3.1.4, at the time of a faculty member’s or members’ request for formal hearing, said faculty member or members may ask for participation in the choosing of the hearing officer in the manner provided in RCW 28A.405.310said employee therein being a faculty member for the purposes hereof, and said board of directors therein being the Board of Trustees for purposes hereof: provided, that where there is more than one faculty member affected by the Board of Trustees’ reduction in force, such faculty members requesting hearing must act collectively in making such request; provided further, that costs incurred for the services and expenses of such hearing officer shall be shared equally by the community college and the faculty member or faculty members requesting hearing.

 Duties of Hearing Officer.
 It shall be the role of the impartial hearing officer to conduct the hearing in accordance with RCW Chapter 34.05.
 The duties of the hearing officer include: